SurajAdsul/blog/content/blog/integrating_tailwind_css_in_a_legacy_project_using_the_standalone_executable.md

 2. **Scoped Implementation**: Use Tailwind CSS in designated directories.
 3. **Custom Utilities**: Create reusable utility classes as needed.
 4. **Build Process**: Use a Makefile for consistent builds across environments.

+## Potential Pitfalls
+Watch out for these common issues:

+- Specificity Issues: Tailwind’s utility classes have low specificity.
+If your existing CSS uses high-specificity selectors (e.g., IDs or nested rules), they might override Tailwind styles.
+Including `tailwind.css` after other CSS files helps mitigate this.

 ## Conclusion